-Through a grant from the Illinois Department of Commerce and Economic Opportunity, CCA Academy students are working this summer to develop urban gardens and learn about urban agriculture.
-Students also earn badges through the Sweetwater Foundation’s AQUAPONS program and the Chicago Summer of Learning.
+Through a grant from the Illinois Department of Commerce and Economic Opportunity, CCA Academy students worked to develop urban gardens and learned about urban agriculture.
+Students also earned badges through Sweetwater Foundation’s AQUAPONS program and the Chicago Summer of Learning.

 View more images from the Summer Work and Learn Program here